Ejection seat: Pilot safety

 Early models of the ejection seat were equipped with only an overhead ejection handle which doubled in function by forcing the pilot to assume the right posture and by having them pull a screen down to protect both their face and oxygen mask from the subsequent air blast.
 Martin Baker added a secondary handle in the front of the seat to allow ejection even when pilots weren't able to reach upwards because of high g-force.
-Later (e.g. in Martin Baker's MK9) the top handle was discarded because the lower handle had proven easier to operate and the technology of helmets had advanced to also protect from the air blast.
+Later (e.g. in Baker's MK9) the top handle was discarded because the lower handle had proven easier to operate and the technology of helmets had advanced to also protect from the air blast.

 Egress systems

 The "standard" ejection system operates in two stages.
 First, the entire canopy or hatch above the aviator is opened, shattered, or jettisoned, and the seat and occupant are launched through the opening.
 In most earlier aircraft this required two separate actions by the aviator, while later egress system designs, such as the Advanced Concept Ejection Seat model 2 (ACES II), perform both functions as a single action.

 The ACES II ejection seat is used in most American-built fighters.
 The A-10 uses connected firing handles that activate both the canopy jettison systems, followed by the seat ejection.
 The F-15 has the same connected system as the A-10 seat.
 Both handles accomplish the same task, so pulling either one suffices.
 The F-16 has only one handle located between the pilot's knees, since the cockpit is too narrow for side-mounted handles.

 Non-standard egress systems include Downward Track (used for some crew positions in bomber aircraft, including the B-52 Stratofortress), Canopy Destruct (CD) and Through-Canopy Penetration (TCP), Drag Extraction, Encapsulated Seat, and even Crew Capsule.

 Early models of the F-104 Starfighter were equipped with a Downward Track ejection seat due to the hazard of the T-tail.
 In order to make this work, the pilot was equipped with "spurs" which were attached to cables that would pull the legs inward so the pilot could be ejected.
 Following this development, some other egress systems began using leg retractors as a way to prevent injuries to flailing legs, and to provide a more stable center of gravity.
 Some models of the F-104 were equipped with upward-ejecting seats.

 Similarly, two of the six ejection seats on the B-52 Stratofortress fire downward, through hatch openings on the bottom of the aircraft; the downward hatches are released from the aircraft by a thruster that unlocks the hatch, while gravity and wind remove the hatch and arm the seat.
 The four seats on the forward upper deck (two of them, EWO and Gunner, facing the rear of the airplane) fire upwards as usual.
 Any such downward-firing system is of no use on or near the ground if aircraft is in level flight at the time of the ejection.